When moss appears on a lawn or in the grass, it often can be traced to one or two simple factors that are easy to identify.

 How to remove moss from the lawn

-- Actually, favoring the growth of the grass itself instead of the moss is the key to the best long-term results against moss.
+- Actually, favor growth of grass itself instead of moss.
+This is the key to the best long-term results against moss.

 - Also, follow the simple basic rules below and you yourself will be your garden’s most powerful moss killer!